francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 14: Convert Base 10 to Base 16
+# Task 15: Encode/Decode with ROT13
-This script converts a number stored in the environment variable `DECIMAL` from base 10 to base 16
+This script encodes and decodes text using the ROT13 cipher.